Lamar Odom Reportedly Admits To Threatening Khloe Kardashian’s Life During Marriage

 Lamar Odom’s drug addiction sometimes turned violent, as he admits in his new tell-all book Darkness to Light.
-A new report by Radar Online states that the 39-year-old NBA star wrote about an incident where he became so high that he threatened his now-ex wife Khloe Kardashian’s life.
+A new report by Radar Online states that the 39-year-old NBA star wrote about an incident where he became so high that he threatened his now-ex-wife Khloe Kardashian’s life.

 Odom reportedly confesses in his book that he often did cocaine and ecstasy while locked away in his “man cave” in his home with the Keeping Up with the Kardashians star.
 One evening, the drugs led to severe hallucinations, which concerned Kardashian enough to call Odom’s friends to their California mansion.
 When their guests left later that night, Odom was allegedly so angry that he “forcefully” grabbed the Good American founder and threatened her several times.